 Today, Fujitsu provides popular services, such as personal and enterprise computing, storage products, system integration, and infrastructure solutions.
 Besides, it has a division, which offers IT consulting, implementation, and management services.

 The company operates in more than 70 countries and serves clients from more than 100 countries worldwide.
 It also can boast many interesting partnerships with tech giants like Microsoft and Siemens.

 Market cap: $5.17 bln.

 Tech Data is not a usual software developer, but more of a vendor tightly connected with the IT world.

 The company was founded in 1974 by Edward Raymund and provided processing supplies for computers to large Florida institutions, like hospitals or government agencies.
 In 1993 the company transformed into the full-line distributor of PC products.

 For the first time, Tech Data added software to its product line in 1992, when 40 software companies appeared on their client list.
-Among first, it began selling Microsoft system and application software.
+It began selling Microsoft system and application software.

-Nowadays, it is one of the richest and most trusted IT companies with the client base of more than 22K IT resellers, including Google, Cisco, Dell, HPE, HPI, LG, Samsung, LG, Lenovo, IBM, and many others.
+Nowadays, it is one of the richest and most trusted IT companies with the client base of more than 22.000 IT resellers, including Google, Cisco, Dell, HPE, HPI, LG, Samsung, Lenovo, IBM, and many others.